-Businesses which seek to hire foreign workers typically undergo a process to prove that hiring outside of Canada won’t create a negative impact on the Canadian economy.
+Businesses that seek to hire foreign workers typically undergo a process to prove that hiring outside of Canada won’t create a negative impact on the Canadian economy.

 As such, employers must obtain authorization from the appropriate authorities, often requiring a Labour Market Impact Assessment (LMIA) before Canada will consider issuing a foreign worker visa.

-This process changes for owner operator applying for a LMIA, providing a specific path for those who qualify for this program.
+This process changes for owneroperator applying for an LMIA, providing a specific path for those who qualify for this program.

 Labour Market Impact Assessment Exemptions

 Companies hiring foreign workers for legal employment in Canada usually require a full LMIA before proceeding to the next phase of the process.

 This document proves the genuine need for a foreign hire to fill a vital position.
 Normally, employers must attempt to hire local first, or show that the Canadian labour market doesn’t supply the talent required.
 Industries that need specialized skills and education grow faster than the number of Canadians who meet job requirements.
 For owner-operators, creating business in Canada is the main skillset.